ivanqiu819/F3BE/README.md

 ### Depth Computation

 Once the intrinsic and extrinsic parameters are calibrated, we can proceed to depth computation.
-This step requires the Foundation Stereo environment.
+This step requires the Foundation Stereo environment, the inference time of depth computation for a pair of stereo images is around 1.6 seconds.

 First, store the captured data in the specified format: Put the video frames captured by each device into "left_camera" and "right_camera" respectively.
 Note that the video frames of the left and right cameras at the same time should have the same name.
 Then, store the path of the python interpreter under the local foundation stereo environment into "Depth_Computation" > "Env_Path" in the config file, and write the path of the pretrained weight file into "Ckpt_Path".
 Then, on the GUI interface, select the "experiment" folder in the project to be processed and click "rectify".
 The photos after epipolar line correction will be stored in "left_camera_rectified" and "right_camera_rectified".
 Then, click "compute" to compute the depth map of each video frame, which will be stored in the "depth" folder.
 At the same time, the visualized depth maps will be stored in "vis_depth".